This article was originally written in June 2018, but I updated it in January 2019 to ensure it remained relevant.

 Ever since the release of Magento 2, there has been a lot of negativity and discontent surrounding Magento, both at the enterprise level (Commerce) and amongst smaller retailers (Open Source).
 From relatively minor bugs to serious issues around performance and scalability, lots of retailers have decided that at that time, Magento was a risk for them.
 Unfortunately, this hasn’t done wonders for Magento’s reputation and this was made worse when they released Magento Commerce Cloud Edition, which came under more scrutiny from merchants and partners alike.

-Whilst a lot of these issues could be tackled fairly easily with customisation or an upgrade, other problems have continued to be found that have required costly and ongoing technical attention that adds significantly to the total cost of ownership, which in the case of the Commerce version, is not inconsiderable to start with.
-Merchants who were early adopters of Magento 2 will have gone through a lot of pain now, but as I mention above, the platform has become a lot stronger and more stable – but this doesn’t change the level of cost faced by these businesses.
+Whilst a lot of these issues could be tackled fairly easily with development support or an upgrade, other problems have continued to be found that have required costly and ongoing technical attention that adds significantly to the total cost of ownership, which in the case of the Commerce version, is not inconsiderable to start with.
+Merchants who were early adopters of Magento 2 will have gone through a lot of pain now, but as I mentioned above, the platform has become a lot stronger and more stable – but this doesn’t change the level of cost faced by these businesses.
+Later versions of Magento 2.2 and now Magento 2.3 include a lot of bug fixes and improvements to core modules.

 Magento 2.0 had been long-awaited, and much hope had been pinned on it by merchants of all sizes.
 It came as something of a shock when merchants discovered that M2 wasn’t so much of an upgrade as an entirely new platform initially, rewritten from the ground up.